tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

-6. The two display options visible as radio button (single selection) options are:
+3. Choose the way you want the available card payment options to be displayed at the checkout.
+You can choose between one of the following options:

-•	Show Powered by PayU Latam and Logo on payment form?
+*	Show Powered by PayU Latam and logo on payment form

-•	Show credit card logo on checkout page?
+*	Show credit card logo on checkout page

-Display options:
 ![](/assets/BigCommerce/Imagen6.png)

+{{% alert title="Important" color="warning"%}}
-7. If the merchant wants to allow alternative payment methods (cash and bank transfers) select the ‘Web Checkout’ option for PayU Latam.
+If the merchant wants to allow alternative payment methods (cash and bank transfers) select the "Enable Web Checkout (APM)” option.

-Web Checkout (APM):
+{{% /alert %}}

 ![](/assets/BigCommerce/Imagen7.png)